Crysberry’s Lean Software Development: 12 Management Principles

 12 principles of lean management we actually use

-1. Preliminary analysis of client’s needs.
+1. Preliminary analysis of a client’s needs.
 Satisfaction guaranteed!

-2. Giving room to necessary changes based on client’s needs
+2. Giving room to necessary changes based on the client’s needs

 Requirements change, and so do technologies and expectations of the potential users.
 If for some reason, a business owner has decided to change the development plan, we are ready to accommodate such a change with the minimum investment of additional resources.